Best Whole Wheat Pancakes

 Are Pancakes Healthy?

 The answer to this question varies depending on the pancake recipe you use and the toppings you put on them.
-This particular whole wheat pancakes recipe is one that you can feel good about making and eating (see above).
-I recommend topping them with a dollop of nut butter (extra protein) and a glug of pure maple syrup!
+This particular whole wheat pancakes recipe is one that you can feel good about eating.
+I recommend topping them with a dollop of nut butter (extra protein) and pure maple syrup.

 front view of a stack fo 5 whole wheat pancakes